 Children (and adults) don’t always need braces to correct a misalignment of teeth and/or jaws.
 Dental Braces are an elective oral health choice that you must make for yourself or your child.
 However, children rarely grow out of the more severe orthodontic problems.
 For children, orthodontic treatment, including dental braces, will prevent minor or less severe problems from becoming more complex and costly to treat problems later in life.
 For adults , there are many options available, including Invisalign, available to improve oral health, overall health and appearance.

-The best way to determine whether you or your child would benefit from dental braces therapy is to make an appointment today for a complimentary exam with Dr. Don.
+The best way to determine whether you or your child would benefit from dental braces therapy is to make an appointment today for a complimentary exam with Dr. Don and Dr. Kim.

 How do dental braces work?

-What will Dr. Don tell me at the first examination?
+What will Dr. Don and Dr. Kim tell me at the first examination?

-Dr. Don believes that the best orthodontic results happen when the patient understands all his or her orthodontic issues and is actively involved in the treatment process.
+Dr. Don and Dr. Kim believe that the best orthodontic results happen when the patient understands all his or her orthodontic issues and is actively involved in the treatment process.
 Therefore, any time you don’t understand something, just ask us about it.
-Dr. Don will be happy to answer all your questions.
+Dr. Don and Dr. Kim will be happy to answer all your questions.

 At the first exam, you should leave understanding the…